-Margaret (name changed), a successful Manhattan-based executive, had been living in her 1,000-square foot Upper West Side co-op for fifteen years when she decided it was time to renovate.
-From afar, her two-bedroom, two-bath apartment was in generally good condition, but upon closer inspection, it became clear that many elements of the space were in need of repair: The radiator covers were rusted, for instance, the kitchen cabinet doors and living room cabinets were constantly falling apart, and the paint on the walls was chipping, a series of annoyances that accumulated into major frustration.
+Margaret, a successful Manhattan-based executive, had been living in her 1,000-square-foot, Upper West Side co-op for 15 years when she decided it was time to renovate.
+Her two-bedroom, two-bath apartment was in good condition, but upon closer inspection, it became clear that many elements of the space were in need of repair: The radiator covers were rusted, the kitchen cabinet doors and living room cabinets were constantly falling apart, and the paint on the walls was chipping—a series of annoyances that, over the years, had accumulated into major frustration.

-Margaret opted to do a full gut, treating her entire home to a high-end facelift.
+Armed with this information, Margaret opted to do a full gut, treating her entire home to a high-end refresh.
 She reasoned that she intended to live in her apartment for many years to come and wanted to transform it to better match her classic sense of style.
-She engaged Bolster Architect Agustin Ayuso to create sketches based on this plan.
-Then, using Ayuso’s sketches, Bolster contractor Aaron Borenstein supplied a bid of $266,685 ($266 per square foot) to gut renovate the abode.
-(Click here to view the detailed bid in full.)
+Margaret worked with Bolster architect Agustin Ayuso to create sketches based on this plan.
+Then, with Agustin’s sketches, Bolster supplied a bid of $266,685 ($266 per square foot) to gut renovate the home.

-Margaret’s next hurdle was to determine which design direction her project would take.
-Having already lived in her apartment for 15 years, she had grown to appreciate its existing rectangular, semi-open plan layout.
+Having already lived in her apartment for 15 years, Margaret had grown to appreciate its existing rectangular, semi-open plan layout.
 And because the renovation would not be driven by an urgent need, it was challenging to determine where to focus her attention.

-We often hesitate before treating ourselves to gifts, but after a series of meetings with Ayuso, Margaret was able to identify construction challenges—like the need for an overhaul of the cabinetry and the plumbing—as well as opportunities for stylish improvements.
+After a series of meetings with Agustin, Margaret was able to identify construction challenges—like the need for an overhaul of the cabinetry and the plumbing—as well as opportunities for stylish improvements.

-After consulting with Margaret, Ayuso worked on creating a design that would reflect her elegant and understated taste.
-Rather than changing the floor plan, the architect focused on detailed, luxurious upgrades, and offered suggestions on items like tiles and countertops.
+After consulting with Margaret, Agustin worked on creating a design that would reflect her elegant and understated taste.
+Rather than changing the floor plan, he focused on detailed, luxurious upgrades, and offered suggestions on items like tiles and countertops.
 After Margaret decided on most of these, she engaged an interior designer to help with a final analysis of the specifications.

-The fees for engaging Ayuso will amount to $38,606, which covers his conducting a survey of the property—including taking detailed measurements and photos—creating sketches, revisions, and a schematic design, and overseeing the process of getting approval from Margaret’s co-op board and the Department of Buildings.
-Furthermore, Ayuso will provide oversight of the project once it’s underway ($5,889), making visits twice a week to ensure everything is built in accordance with his design, making adjustments as needed if requested by the contractor and building management.
+The architect fees for the renovation totaled $38,606, which included a survey of the property—including taking detailed measurements and photos—creating sketches, revisions, and a schematic design, and overseeing the process of getting approval from Margaret’s co-op board and the Department of Buildings.
+Furthermore, Agustin provided oversight of the project once underway ($5,889), making visits twice a week to ensure everything was built in accordance with his design, and making adjustments as needed.

 Revamping the kitchen and bathrooms

-The work will begin with a demolition and removal of kitchen cabinetry, counters, appliances, fixtures, and plaster ($3,500); the plumbing will be removed back to the risers (the pipes that supply the entire building) and new rough plumbing will be installed ($5,500.)
+The work began with a demolition and removal of kitchen cabinetry, counters, appliances, fixtures, and plaster ($3,500).
+The co-op’s plumbing was removed back to the risers (the pipes that supply the entire building) and new rough plumbing was installed ($5,500).

-Once that’s completed, the Bolster team will turn to electrical, installing new outlets, switches, and LED lighting ($3,500), cabinetry ($21,000), stone countertops ($4,500), and tile backsplash ($2,300).
-Margaret has selected luxe, brand-name materials such as the high end line of Kohler, and the same goes for her new appliances: a Gaggenau fridge and Viking stove and range with super white Carrara marble tiles ($9,200); Bolster Co-Founder Anna Karp says that once completed, the kitchen will shine thanks to its bespoke, feminine new look.
+Once complete, the Bolster team turned their attention to electrical, installing new outlets, switches, and LED lighting ($3,500), cabinetry ($21,000), stone countertops ($4,500), and tile backsplash ($2,300).
+Margaret selected elevated, brand-name materials, such as the high-end line of Kohler.
+The same goes for her new appliances: a Gaggenau fridge and Viking stove and range with super white Carrara marble tiles ($9,200).

-The bathrooms will undergo a similar demolition, and installation of new plumbing ($11,500); upgrades will include both soundproofing ($500) and waterproofing ($800) of the shower stall walls and floor.
-The shower stall will also get high-quality, white Carrara marble tiles ($2,250) and a sliding glass door ($1,600).
-Supplying and installing new medicine cabinets, vanities, and faucets will amount to $4,250.
+The bathrooms underwent a similar demolition and installation of new plumbing ($11,500).
+Upgrades included both soundproofing ($500) and waterproofing ($800) of the shower stall walls and floor.
+The shower stall also received high-quality, white Carrara marble tiles ($2,250) and a sliding glass door ($1,600).
+Supplying and installing new medicine cabinets, vanities, and faucets amounted to $4,250.

-Throughout the room, a level 5 finish—that is, multiple layers of spackle, primer, and paint that make for a finish with no visible imperfections—will be applied ($3,000).
+Throughout the room, a level five finish—that is, multiple layers of spackle, primer, and paint that make for a finish with no visible imperfections—was also applied ($3,000).

 Determining the woodwork

-Margaret selected many of the details herself, choosing to splash out and make the most of her renovation.
-One of the big-ticket items on the final bid is the cabinetry: In the early stages of planning, Margaret learned that the existing cabinetry, which occupies a large area of the apartment, had deteriorated and needed a complete overhaul.
-Seeing an opportunity to go beyond a quick fix and change the status quo of her home, she decided to upgrade to higher-quality products.
+Margaret chose many of the details herself, making the most of her renovation with custom selections.
+One of the big-ticket items on the final bid was the cabinetry: In the early stages of planning, Margaret learned that the existing cabinetry, which occupies a large area of the apartment, had deteriorated and needed a complete overhaul.
+Seizing the opportunity, she decided to upgrade to higher-quality products.

-To this end, the current built-in cabinets will be demolished and removed, and new, custom cabinetry installed in the living area ($24,441) and two bedrooms ($23,305).
-The shelves will all contain bespoke millwork, built with LED lights to illuminate the books and photographs on display.
+To this end, the current built-in cabinets were demolished and removed, and new, custom cabinetry was installed in the living area ($24,441) and two bedrooms ($23,305).
+The shelves are bespoke millwork, with LED lights to illuminate the books and photographs on display.

-Other high-end details include spackling and re-caulking the existing crown moldings, and painting walls white and moldings in a pearl finish ($12,350).
-A level-5 finish will also be applied throughout the apartment ($6,708).
+Other high-end details include spackling and re-caulking the existing crown moldings and painting walls white and moldings in a pearl finish ($12,350).
+A level-five finish was also applied throughout the apartment ($6,708).

-One area of savings is the flooring: Rather than replace the existing hardwood floors in the kitchen, living room, hallway, and bedrooms which could have cost between $14,000 and $20,000 dollars.
-Margaret opted to restore them via sanding, staining, and sealing ($6,500).
+One area of savings was the flooring.
+Rather than replace the existing hardwood floors in the kitchen, living room, hallway, and bedrooms (which could have cost between $14,000 and $20,000), Margaret opted to restore them by sanding, staining, and sealing them ($6,500).

-Nevertheless, this is a luxury renovation, one that Margaret felt confident in pursuing once armed with Bolster’s reliable pricing information about the options available to her.
+Nevertheless, this is a sophisticated renovation, one that Margaret felt confident in pursuing once empowered by Bolster’s reliable cost information about the options available to her.

-“She has afforded herself that luxury because she knows we have her back and she thoroughly understands the process,” Bolster’s Karp says.
+“She afforded herself that luxury because she knew we had her back, and she thoroughly understood the process,” Anna said.